hund030/TeamsFx_Wiki_review/How-to-automate-cicd-pipelines.md

 Two categories of login credentials are involved in CI/CD workflows:
 1. **M365** - M365 credentails are required for running Provision, Publish and SPFx based projects' CD workflows.
 1. **Azure** - Azure credentials are required for running Azure hosted projects' Provision and CD workflows.
+> Azure subscription id has to be specified in environment variable or `teamsfx/.env.*` before running Provision workflows.
+The variable name used is `AZURE_SUBSCRIPTION_ID`.

 |Name|Description|
 |---|---|